MobilePayDev/MobilePay-Subscriptions/docs/index.md

 Step 3: Exchange the authorization code for tokens using /connect/token

 Step 4: Keep the session alive by using the refresh token

+Step 5: Follow Best Practice

+The merchant must grant consent to an application(__Client__).
+The client is the application that is attempting to get access to the user's account.
+The client needs to get consent from the user before it can do so.
+This consent is granted through mechanism in the [OpenID Connect](http://openid.net/connect/) protocol suite. <br />
+Integrators and merchants are the same as __Clients__ in the OAuth 2.0 protocol.
+The __Client__ must initiate the [hybrid flow](http://openid.net/specs/openid-connect-core-1_0.html#HybridFlowAuth) specified in OpenID connect.
+For __Subscriptions__ product the __Client__ must request consent from the merchant using the `subscriptions` scope.
+You also need to specify `offline_access` scope, in order to get the refresh token.
+The authorization server in sandbox is located [here](https://api.sandbox.mobilepay.dk/merchant-authentication-openidconnect).<br />
+If the merchant grants consent, an authorization code is returned which the __Client__ must exchange for an id token, an access token and a refresh token.
+The refresh token is used to refresh ended sessions without asking for merchant consent again.
+This means that if the __Client__ receives an answer from the api gateway saying that the access token is invalid, the refresh token is exchanged for a new access token and refresh token. <br /> <br />
+An example of how to use OpenID connect in C# can be found [here](https://github.com/MobilePayDev/MobilePay-Invoice/tree/master/ClientExamples).

+When user clicks on this button, merchant must do back-end call to
+[`"/authorize"`](https://developer.mobilepay.dk/developersupport/openid/authorize/) endpoint for initiating  authentication flow.
+You need to wait for the response by listening on the redirect URI and get the Authorization Code.
+Our system will re-direct the merchant back to your system also using the redirect URL.

 ### OpenID configuration endpoints
 Find the configuration links below: